inspiros/diff-gaussian-feature-rasterization/README.md

 d_{max} = \left\lfloor \frac{12 \cdot 1024 - 7 \cdot b^2}{b^2} \right \rfloor
 ```

+> [!TIP]
-If you don't want this behavior, you can split $f$ into multiple chunks and splat them
+> If you don't want this behavior, you can split $f$ into multiple chunks and splat them
-with a desired block size, then concatenate the rendered features outputs afterward.
+> with a desired block size, then concatenate the rendered features outputs afterward.

 ### Installation